Footbodds Logo

 Performance Summary

-Liverpool's home advantage is 0.64 points per game, indicating that the team significantly benefits from playing in front of their home supporters.
-The team averages 2.00 points at home compared to 1.36 points away.
+Liverpool's home advantage is 0.46 points per game, suggesting balanced performance regardless of venue.
+The team averages 1.85 points at home compared to 1.38 points away.

 Average Goals per Match